Emtinan98/Backend-Project/README.md

 - Create, Read, Update, Delete feedback.
 - Create, Read, Update, Delete, Edit profile.
-- Search for Comics .
 - can follow other reader.
 - Can view panel for the top 10 readers.
-- can view top 10 Comics.
+- can view panel for the top 10 Comics.
+- Search for Profile.
+- Search for Comics.
+- Reader can add favorite comics.
+- Reader can list all his favorite comics.
+-
 ### Visitor

 - View the Comics.
 - View the reader profile.
 - Can view panel for the top 10 readers.
-- can view top 10 Comics.
+- can view panel for the top 10 Comics.
 - Search for Comics.
+- Search for Profile.